by Garrett Smith (dhtmlkitchen.com), edited by Frank Manno (frankmanno.com) with comments from David Mark, Richard Cornford, RobG, and Juriy Zaytsev.

 foo: undefined bar: undefined elements.foo: undefined

-element is removed from the document
+Similarly, when a named FORM element is removed from the document

-some browsers will keep that form name as a property of the document
+some browsers will keep that form name as a property of the document.

-controls as properties of the document is also nonstandard.
+Accessing named FORM controls as properties of the document is also nonstandard.

 document.forms.myform;